-Last year, her album album, “Something About Her,” was released in April 2017 after her tester EP received favorable reviews from radio and press.
-The title track “Something About Her,” gained the #7 position on the Billboard Hot Single Sales Chart on the May 27, 2017 edition, and stayed on the charts for five consecutive weeks, its highest placement at #4.
+Last year, her album, “Something About Her,” was released in April 2017 after her tester EP received favorable reviews from radio and press.
+The title track “Something About Her,” gained the #4 position on the Billboard Hot Single Sales Chart on the May 27, 2017 edition, and stayed on the charts for five consecutive weeks, its highest placement at #4.

-The title track, “Something About Her,” has been performed on a few of television shows.
+The title track, “Something About Her,” has been performed on a few television shows.
 Her previously-released single and music video, “22 Cents Less,” is a danceable pop song with a strong positive message about overcoming the gender wage gap.
 It received recognition from California Women Lawyers, KCRA3 Sacramento, KYMA Arizona, Boston Globe and other publications across the country and in United Kingdom.
 The song charted in Top 30 in several radio stations across the country, and was promoted on a billboard in NYC’s Times Square for one week.

 Mina went on a 12 show tour over the summer of 2017 with her band, performing all over California, including Folsom, San Diego, and Malibu, and ending it in her hometown of Davis, California.

-At 15 years-old, Mina landed her own radio show called “Dynamics” at Davis’ local radio station, KDRT.
+• At 15 years-old, Mina landed her own radio show called “Dynamics” at Davis’ local radio station, KDRT.
 The show consisted of DJing and playing her favorite songs in the RnB, Soul, and Alternative genres, as well as occasional interviews with local musicians.

-Upon her return, Mina began taking pop/RnB vocal lessons from her vocal coach, David James, who encouraged her to start writing original music.
+• Upon her return, Mina began taking pop/RnB vocal lessons from her vocal coach, David James, who encouraged her to start writing original music.
 Less than a year later, her début album, “Unique” was released, including seven original songs and one cover of Elvis Presley’s “Can’t Help Falling in Love With You.”

-In the summer of 2016, after her first semester at Berklee, Mina returned to California where she continued writing, recording, and producing new original songs including a newly released single and music video, “Carnival Girl,” an emotional song about a young girl’s struggle with addiction.
+• In the summer of 2016, after her first semester at Berklee, Mina returned to California where she continued writing, recording, and producing new original songs including a newly released single and music video, “Carnival Girl,” an emotional song about a young girl’s struggle with addiction.
 Carnival Girl received local recognition from KCRA3, the Davis Enterprise, the Daily Democrat, and Good Day Sacramento where she performed two of her original songs live.
 Around this time, Mina met Arlene Mordeno (songwriter and indie label) with whom she has since worked to produce an upcoming album, writing multiple original songs.